Merri-Mac accepts girls ages 6-16.

 A list of items is included in our camper packet released in April.

 Our cabin size ranges from 6 – 24 and our overall staff to camper ratio is 1 to 3.5.

 Campers fill out an online Activity Selection form that is released with our camper packet in April.
 Select ten (10) activities, ranking them for 1 to 10 by preference, and return the sheet to us.

 Deposits for camp are refundable, less $300, until January 1.
 There are no refunds after that date, for deposits or paid balances, so you will need to zero in on your plans before then.
 If you shorten a session (moving from 4 weeks to 2 weeks, etc.) you will be charged a lost deposit fee ($1,000).
 Deposits, tuitions and enrollments may not be transferred to other campers.

 Balances are due March 1, and there are no refunds for shortened sessions or full withdraws after that.
-If a medical doctor deems that your camper is not able to attend because of a documented physical illness then camp will share your loss with a 50% refund.
 We hate retaining tuitions so please call if you have questions.

 Our wait list is first-come, first-served by date.
 No deposit is required to be on the list, and you will be notified when a spot becomes available.
 At that time you will have to put down a deposit.
 We fill early each year.

 Campers bring their laundry to our in-camp laundry service once a week at breakfast.
 They pick it up later in the day.
 It is very important that every item be permanently labeled with your camper’s name.